-Standard Item In headline earnings Out of headline earnings Reason(s) IFRS 2 Share-based Payment The recognition in basic earnings of the receipt of goods or services from share-based payment transactions.
-X If the receipt of goods or services does not qualify for capitalisation under IFRS, the amount recognised in earnings is not a re-measurement.
+Standard/ Inter- pretation Item In headline earnings Out of headline earnings Reason(s) IFRS 2 Share-based Payment The recognition in basic earnings of the receipt of goods or services from share-based payment transactions.
+X If the receipt of goods or services does not qualify for capitalisation under IFRS, the amount recognised in earnings is not a remeasurement.
 Thus, black economic empowerment transactions are included in headline earnings.
-Similarly, consumption of the benefits embodied in the receipt of services under a sharebased payment transaction is not a re-measurement.
+Similarly, consumption of the benefits embodied in the receipt of services under a share-based payment transaction is not a remeasurement.
+Re-measurements of cash-settled share- based payment transactions.
+X Included re-measurement (i) as defined.
+The re-measurements of cash-settled share-based payment transactions relate to the financing of the acquisition of goods or services.